 But, it’s not always as clear-cut.
 Often, family members may have lived with a health condition that went unnoticed by other members of the family or was never talked about because of stigma or fear.

 The good news is that getting an accurate account of someone’s medical history will give you insights into how to treat them and their risks for future health conditions.
 This is where the health history app would be one with integrations with more than one electronic medical record system so you can easily pull up records without having to create separate data entry points every time.

-Before jumping off to the health history app, we need to understand what is the purpose of obtaining a health history and its importance.
+Before jumping off into the health record app, we need to understand what is the purpose of obtaining a health history and its importance.

-In order for the patient’s health care team and the patient to jointly develop a plan that will promote health, solve acute health issues, and decrease chronic health concerns, a health history is intended to collect subjective data from the patient and the patient’s family and then use it to educate them about their health.
+For the patient’s healthcare team and the patient to jointly develop a plan that will promote health, solve acute health issues, and decrease chronic health concerns, a health history is intended to collect subjective data from the patient and the patient’s family and then use it to educate them about their health.

 Do we need a professional to help us with this?
 Yes, without a doubt.

 The understanding that can be gained by going through the process with a medical professional can help in shaping the kind of information doctors need to provide care best.
-By comparing family health histories, future generations are able to identify risks they may have inherited.
+By comparing family health histories, future generations can identify risks they may have inherited.

 The health history is normally collected upon hospital admission, but it may also be completed at any time when gathering more individualized data from the patient might benefit their care.
 Now, even with the use of a health history app, one can collect data in a much easy and more effective manner.

 The information gathered while obtaining a patient’s family health history may be subjective or objective.
 Subjective data is collected by asking the patient or their family members questions about illnesses that they have or could have had.

 This type of data can be accurate when it includes illnesses such as diabetes and epilepsy but can be inaccurate for other conditions if the individual does not know about it.